Enable Location

 The National Park Service maintains this engineering structure as part of the Natchez Trace Parkway, connecting Nashville to Natchez through three states.

-Visitors can observe the bridge from two designated areas: a parking space north of the structure or a lower perspective point on Tennessee Highway 96.
+Visitors can observe the bridge from two viewing locations: a parking area north of the structure or from Tennessee Highway 96 below.
+Both spots offer different perspectives of the structure and its wooded surroundings.

 Natural and historic places in Tennessee